-- Add flour, and incorporate using hands and the OXO jar spatula, as it’s sturdy yet flexible, and works great for this wet dough.
-Once you no longer see bits of dry flour, you can either add it to a stand mixer with the dough hook, and mix on low (speed 2) for 10 minutes, until the dough starts to pull away from the sides and hold itself.
+- Add flour, and incorporate using hands and spatula.
+Once you no longer see bits of dry flour, add it to a stand mixer with the dough hook, and mix on low (speed 3 of my Kitchenaid) for 10 minutes, until the dough starts to pull away from the sides and hold itself.
 This is my preferred method.
 Or you can knead by hand for 12-15 minutes, until you feel the dough tighten and acquire resistance, pulling away from the sides of the bowl as you work with it.
 Dough will be quite wet and that is how it is supposed to be.

-- Bulk fermentation: cover the bowl with a very damp cloth and set in a place ideally around 75 degrees.
-Let rise for about 5-6 hours, dough will have risen some and be puffy, showing a few bubbles on the surface.
+- Cover the bowl with a very damp cloth and set in a place ideally around 75 degrees.
+Let rise for about 4 hours, dough will have risen some and be puffy, showing a few bubbles on the surface.

 - Now stretch and fold four “corners” of the dough, basically on top of itself.
 Cover again and let rest several hours at room temperature until dough has doubled from original size, has a few bubbles on top, has a glossy finish and is jiggly if you nudge the bowl.
 This usually takes another 4-5 hours if the temperature is around 75 degrees F in your house.
 But how the dough looks is truly how you should tell when its done with bulk fermentation, rather than time.

 - Drizzle the top of dough with 1 tablespoon olive oil.
-Brush a 9X13 cake pan or baking sheet liberally with olive oil, distributing all the way to sides of pan.
-I've found that using the cake pan works even better than the sheet pan.
+Brush a 9X13 cake pan liberally with olive oil, distributing all the way to sides of pan.
+I've found that using the cake pan works even better than a sheet pan.
 It holds the dough better.
 But if you need to use a sheet pan, you can.

 - Using lightly oiled hands, gently scrape dough out into your cake pan or baking sheet It will look like a big blob, and that’s okay!
-Using your hands pull the edges out to gently stretch them.
-Leave dough alone when it's about 1 1/2 - 2 inches tall.
+Using your hands gently stretch the edges of the dough to mostly fill the pan, leaving dough alone when it's about 1 1/2 - 2 inches tall.
 You don't want it to be thin.
 Let rise in a warm spot, covered with another sheet pan that’s upside down (so it has room to rise) for 2-3 hours until it is puffy and super bubbly.
 This amount of time will depend on how warm your house.
 Warmer will rise faster, cooler it will rise slower.

 - Preheat oven to 400 degrees F. I can’t stress how helpful it is to use an oven thermometer at this point instead of the built-in reading your oven gives you.

 - Put pan in oven on middle rack and bake for 15 minutes.
 Remove and brush dough with melted butter, oregano, and chopped garlic.
 Turn oven down to 375 degrees F and bake for another 10 minutes.
 Broil the top for 1-2 minutes to brown, watching carefully to see it turn golden brown.
 Let cool for 15 minutes and eat.